LifeofDan-EL/100-days-of-code/log.md

 **Thoughts:** Today something funny happened.
 Plugged my laptop and was using it in the morning while it was charging, or do I thought.
 After hours of the generator being on and it finally got off, didn't take up to 5 minutes and I saw low battery warning.
 Checked the charging cable for what was wrong and found out the head plug wasn't plugged in well.

 **Non-coding Activity:** Well since I am already keeping a log of my coding progress, why can't I add spice to it?
 Well today I finally watched [Fantastic Beasts: The Crimes of Grindelwald](https://en.wikipedia.org/wiki/Fantastic_Beasts:_The_Crimes_of_Grindelwald), it really wasn't amazing, just an average fantasy movie.
 Planned to watch anime and all but later decided to read the book, [The Rationale Male by Rollo Tomassi](https://www.amazon.com/Rational-Male-Rollo-Tomassi/dp/1492777862).
 It's been a good read so far, still in Chapter One of it though.

+### Day 8: July 21, 2020

+**Today's Progress:** Spent today solving the [code block exercise](assets/dab.png) in the book.
+Compiler really does a lot underneath you know?
+Made this [Rock, Paper, Scissors game](https://github.com/LifeofDan-EL/Hello_Kotlin/blob/master/src/HeadFirst/Game.kt) [Link to game gif](assets/game.gif) though.
+Finished up Chapter Three, Functions: Getting out of Main.

+**Thoughts:** It's all going fine, although the calculation could be frustrating.
+Had to calm down and carefully solve the problem.
+Apparently there are not many screen recorders that record in gifs fo Linux, so best bet is to record and convert with a gif converter.
+I got [Gifcurry](https://github.com/lettier/gifcurry) to convert my screen I recorded with [Kazam](https://itsfoss.com/kazam-screen-recorder/).

+**Non-coding Activity:** Started [Black Bullet](https://en.wikipedia.org/wiki/Black_Bullet), Rentaora the protagonist is badass though.
+It's actually an interesting anime.
+Oh, a course mate of mine came to visit, Dominion, it's been a while since I had someone over.